PascalInn/tSS-BO/README.md

 CMA-ES https://github.com/CyberAgentAILab/cmaes

 # Citing us
-The detail paper can be found by D.A.T.E.
+The paper would be found by D.A.T.E.
 2024 conference at 2024 March 25-27.
+And the citation format will be updated by the conference.